 Tammy McNeeley's Dreams Live on Through Scholarship

-Tammy McNeeley graduated from the School of Allied Health Sciences in 1997, but her name remains a familiar one within the school.
+Tammy McNeeley graduated from the School of Health Professions in 1997, but her name remains a familiar one within the school.

 "She was one that would prove you wrong every time," said her mother, Elaine McNeeley.